 You deployed your AI agents.
-They are handling real traffic.
-But how do you know they are actually doing a good job?
-Without measurement, you are flying blind — shipping features based on vibes instead of data.
+They're handling real traffic.
+But how do you know they're actually doing a good job?
+Without measurement, you're flying blind, shipping features based on vibes instead of data.

-Manual review does not scale.
-You cannot read every agent response when you are processing hundreds or thousands of runs per day.
+Manual review doesn't scale.
+You can't read every agent response when you're processing hundreds or thousands of runs per day.
 What you need is automated evaluation: an LLM that scores every agent run against criteria you define, surfaces quality trends, and alerts you when things degrade.

 Why You Need Automated Evaluation